Civics: Government

 Also in downtown Salt Lake City is the Clark Planetarium.
 The planetarium has a space museum with lots of exhibits and it presents daily star shows and laser music concerts.
 If you are looking for a different type of music, visit the Utah Symphony in Maurice Abravanel Hall, acclaimed as one of the world's great concert halls.
 The Tracy Aviary is another great place to visit.
 It is home to over 1000 birds, including peacocks, eagles and owls.
 Salt Lake's Hogle Zoo is also home to some birds and other animals.

-Across the street from the zoo is the This is the Place State Park where you can explore the Old Deseret Village: a re-creation of a Mormon village during 1847 and 1869.
+Across the street from the zoo is the This Is The Place Heritage Park where you can see the West as it was in the early settlement of Utah.
 This park is also where the famous This is the Place monument is located.
 Legend has it that this is where Brigham Young, leader of the Mormon pioneers, declared "This is the place!"
-In addition, the historical Mormon wagon train trek, from Nauvoo, Ill., to Salt Lake City ended here.

 Near these historical markers is the University of Utah campus which was one of the venues for the 2002 Winter Games.
-(Check out the 2002 Olympic Education site to learn more about the other venues that participated in the games.)
 The U of U is also where you can find the Natural History Museum of Utah.
 This museum contains collections from The University of Utah departments of anthropology, biology and geology.

 Utah State Capitol Building